How to Create an SEO Optimized Website Design

 • Quick takeaways section: Give busy users the essentials upfront

-• Internal linking: Connect related web pages to keep users exploring your site
+• Internal links: Connect relevant content across the pages of your website to keep users exploring and signal site structure to search engines

 • White space: Don't cram everything together

-Remember: We're not just writing information, we're structuring it so users can navigate and understand it easily.
-This applies to web pages, blog posts, and all website content.
-Good communication is half content, half formatting.
+Remember, writing the content isn’t enough.
+It must be structured so users can navigate and understand it easily.
+This applies to web pages, blog posts, and all other website content.
+Good communication is 50% content + 50% formatting.

-Websites that don't evolve lose rankings.
+Websites that don't evolve will fall in the rankings.
 If your design decisions are hurting user engagement, you need data to fix them.

 A/B testing shows what impacts website performance and user engagement by showing half your users one version of an element and half another version.
-You track the results, keep what works, and continuously improve your site's seo performance.
+You track the results, keep what works, and continuously improve your site's seo optimization over time.

 Quick A/B Testing Setup:

-• Get a testing tool: VWO and Crazy Egg make it easy to test and track results
+• Get a testing tool: VWO and Crazy Egg make it easy to test and track results.
+Google Analytics and Google Search Console are free starting points for tracking organic search performance

 • Test one element at a time: Multiple changes make it impossible to know what worked